Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 What's also cool, is that if we go back to the top level of our library where our `add` function was listed, you can see that `add` now has a nice little summary, it's the first line of our documentation.

-This is worth bearing in mind as you write your documentation.
+This is worth bearing in mind as you write your documentation; try to keep this line terse but descriptive.

-Try to keep this line terse but descriptive.
+---

 Before we move on, we should also provide some documentation for our library.